 The privacy-sensitive SUPI is the home network operator-provided identifier used exclusively to identify its subscribers and related subscription information to handle the related services.

 This key issue is to study how to avoid exposure of the sensitive parameters (specifically, permanent identifiers) to the entities outside the MNO premises (in other security domains).

+Another aspect of privacy is the capability to support lawful interception, which applies for NPN, PLMN, and PNINPN networks.
+The solution addressing KI#3 needs the capability to comply with regional legislation and the related LI identification requirements defined in TS 33.126 [11] clause 6.2.

 6.3.2 Security Threats